Cephyr S3: S3-compatible object storage¶

 Attach the policy to the bucket:

-Validate that the policy is indeed work as intended:
+Validate that the policy is indeed working as intended: